banisterious/obsidian-canvas-roots/docs/user-guide.md

 4. Use "Regenerate canvas" to update tree structure while preserving Advanced Canvas styling

 **Note:** Advanced Canvas features may not be portable to other Canvas viewers.

 ---

+## Excalidraw Export

+Canvas Roots can export family tree canvases to [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) format, enabling manual annotation, hand-drawn styling, and freeform customization while preserving the genealogical layout.

+### Why Export to Excalidraw?

+Excalidraw provides drawing capabilities not available in standard Canvas:

+- **Annotations**: Add handwritten notes, highlights, and comments directly on the tree
+- **Custom styling**: Apply hand-drawn aesthetics, colors, and shapes
+- **Additional elements**: Draw family crests, photo frames, decorative borders
+- **Presentation mode**: Create polished diagrams for sharing or presentation
+- **Whiteboard features**: Collaborative editing and real-time drawing

+The export preserves your tree's structure (node positions, colors, connections) while converting to an editable Excalidraw drawing.

+### How to Export

+**Method 1: Context Menu (Recommended)**
+1. Right-click on the canvas tab, file, or three-dot menu
+2. Select **"Export to Excalidraw"**
+3. The Excalidraw file opens automatically in a new tab

+**Method 2: Command Palette**
+1. Open the canvas you want to export
+2. Press `Ctrl/Cmd + P`
+3. Type "Canvas Roots: Export to Excalidraw"
+4. Press Enter

+### What Gets Exported

+**Preserved from Canvas:**
+- ✅ Node positions (automatically normalized to positive coordinates)
+- ✅ Node sizes and dimensions
+- ✅ Node colors (converted to Excalidraw color scheme)
+- ✅ Person names as text labels
+- ✅ Relationship connections as arrows
+- ✅ Family tree structure and layout

+**Converted to Excalidraw Format:**
+- Canvas nodes → Excalidraw rectangles
+- Node labels → Excalidraw text elements
+- Edges → Excalidraw arrows
+- Colors → Excalidraw-compatible color palette

+**File Structure:**
+The exported `.excalidraw.md` file contains:
+- Text elements list (for search/indexing)
+- Complete Excalidraw JSON drawing data
+- Obsidian-compatible markdown format

+### After Export

+Once exported, you can:

+1. **Edit in Excalidraw**: Double-click the `.excalidraw.md` file to open in Excalidraw plugin
+2. **Annotate freely**: Add drawings, shapes, text, and colors
+3. **Customize styling**: Change fonts, line styles, hand-drawn effects
+4. **Share or present**: Export as PNG, SVG, or share the markdown file

+**Important Notes:**
+- The exported Excalidraw file is a **one-time snapshot** of the Canvas tree
+- Changes to person notes or relationships **will not update** the Excalidraw file
+- To update: re-export from Canvas after regenerating the tree
+- Excalidraw edits are preserved in the `.excalidraw.md` file itself

+### Workflow Example

+**Research → Canvas → Excalidraw → Presentation**

+1. **Build tree in Canvas**: Use Canvas Roots to generate and style your family tree
+2. **Export to Excalidraw**: Convert the structured tree to editable drawing
+3. **Annotate and enhance**: Add photos, dates, notes, decorative elements
+4. **Present or share**: Export polished diagram for presentations or publications

+**Iterative Updates:**

+1. Research and update person notes with new relationships
+2. Regenerate Canvas tree to reflect updates
+3. Re-export to Excalidraw (creates new file or overwrites)
+4. Re-apply annotations as needed

+### Requirements

+- [Excalidraw plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) must be installed and enabled
+- Canvas file must be a valid Canvas Roots-generated family tree
+- Excalidraw files are stored alongside Canvas files (same vault location)

+### Troubleshooting

+**Excalidraw file appears blank:**
+- Ensure Excalidraw plugin is installed and up-to-date
+- Check Canvas Roots version (export fixes in v0.2.1+)
+- Try re-exporting the Canvas

+**Nodes positioned incorrectly:**
+- Canvas Roots automatically normalizes negative coordinates to positive space
+- If issues persist, try regenerating the Canvas first, then re-export

+**Missing connections:**
+- Verify the Canvas tree generated correctly before export
+- Check that all person nodes have valid relationships

+For more help, see [troubleshooting section](#troubleshooting) or open an issue on [GitHub](https://github.com/banisterious/obsidian-canvas-roots/issues).

+---